indigo_league: Artist: <user name="jellosaurusrex" site="tumblr.com"> (Default)

 What's the PokéGear?

 Glad you asked!
-PokéGear is quite simple, and each person, Trainer and Grunt alike, gets one upon arrival!
-Gears do not display names, merely trainer ID numbers, with the option to nickname your contacts as you choose.
+PokéGear is quite simple, and each person, trainer and Rocket Grunt alike, gets one upon arrival Gears do not display names, merely trainer ID numbers, with the option to nickname your contacts as you choose.
+You are able to register other people’s "phone" (or rather, Gear) numbers by sharing them on the PokéConnect or in person with the PokéGear (by touching them together at the top).

 Of course, technology is never fun without flaws.
 So all of these are subject to glitching, especially if submerged in water, burned, or electrocuted.